Nonlinear waves in a hot, viscous and nonextensive quark gluon plasma: Results and discussion

-Firstly, we investigate the effects of non-extensivity only through the EoS keeping value of the shear viscosity at the KSS bound~\cite{KSS}, $\eta/s=1/4\pi$.
+Firstly, we investigate the effects of non-extensivity only through the EoS, keeping the value of the shear viscosity at the KSS bound~\cite{Kovtun:2004de}, $\eta/s=1/4\pi$.
 The bulk viscosity is taken as $\zeta/s= 1/4\pi$ and $\kappa= 0$.
-Fig.\ref{fig1}(a) and Fig.\ref{fig1}(b) show the time evolution of the spatial shape of the first-order $(\hat{\epsilon_1})$ and the second-order $(\hat{\epsilon_2})$ perturbations respectively.
-The initial profile is given by the Eq.\eqref{inprof}.
-In Fig.\ref{fig1}(a), the initial magnitude $(A)$ and width $(B)$ of the first-order perturbation is taken as $A=0.65$,$B=1(fm)$, whereas in Fig.\ref{fig1}(b), the initial magnitude of the second-order perturbation is taken as $A=0.35$, and width is kept same as the first-order i.e $B=1(fm)$.
-The value of $T$ and $q$ of the background are taken as $T=200 MeV$ and $q=1.08$.
-Comparison of results depicted in Fig.\ref{fig1}(a) and Fig.\ref{fig1}(b) indicates that the dissipation of the second-order perturbation is less as compared to first order.
-This can be understood from the Eq.\eqref{nlw2}, where $\hat{\epsilon_2}$ gets contributions from $\hat{\epsilon_1}$ which contains terms with third-order derivatives in space, known as dispersive term, responsible for preserving the shape of nonlinear wave propagations.
-Fig.\ref{fig1}(c) shows the evolution of the energy density up to second order scaled by the background energy density.
-Though the actual QGP system produced in heavy-ion collisions has a lifetime of the order of $10-15fm$, we have considered the time evolution up to $80fm$ to better understand late time behaviour.
-It is evident from the results that with time, amplitude decreases and width increases indicating towards the possibility of complete dissipation, unlike the case studied earlier in~\cite{TrambakNLW}.
-However, up to $15 fm$, the dissipation of the nonlinear wave is not very drastic, and the change in amplitude is faster in the beginning than later times and the propagation speed is smaller at latter times.
-The slowing down of dissipation can be understood from a comparison of the results of Fig.\ref{fig1}(c), Fig.\ref{fig2}, Fig.\ref{fig3}(a), and Fig.\ref{fig3}(b).
-In Fig.\ref{fig1}(c) and Fig.\ref{fig2}, the amplitudes of the initial perturbations are different with same value of width, whereas in Fig.\ref{fig1}(c), the magnitude is taken as $A=2$ and in Fig.\ref{fig2} it is considered to be $A=4$.
-It is observed that with larger amplitude, the speed of propagation is larger, which is clearly shown in Fig.\ref{fig2}($t=80 fm$ provides for better visibility).
+The value of $T$ and $q$ are taken as $T=200 MeV$ and $q=1.08$.
+Fig.~\ref{fig1}(a) and Fig.~\ref{fig1}(b) show the time evolution of the spatial shape of the first-order $(\hat{\epsilon_1})$ and the second-order $(\hat{\epsilon_2})$ perturbations respectively.
+The initial profile is given by the Eq.~\eqref{inprof}.
+In Fig.~\ref{fig1}(a), the initial magnitude $(A)$ and width $(B)$ of the first-order perturbation are taken as $A=0.65$, $B=1fm$, whereas in Fig.~\ref{fig1}(b), the initial magnitude of the second-order perturbation is taken as $A=0.35$ and width is kept at $B=1fm$.
+Comparison of results depicted in Fig.~\ref{fig1}(a) and Fig.~\ref{fig1}(b) indicate that the dissipation of the second-order perturbation is less as compared to first order.
+This can be understood from the Eq.~\eqref{nlw2}, which indicates that $\hat{\epsilon_2}$ gets contributions from $\hat{\epsilon_1}$ which contains terms with third-order derivatives in space, known as dispersive term, responsible for preserving the shape of the propagating nonlinear wave.
+Fig.~\ref{fig1}(c) shows the evolution of the energy density up to second order scaled by the background energy density.
+Though the QGP system produced in heavy-ion collisions has a lifetime of the order of $10-15fm$, we have considered the time evolution up to $80fm$ to have a better understanding of the late time behaviour.
+It is evident from the results that with time, amplitude decreases and width increases indicating towards the possibility of complete dissipation, unlike the case studied earlier in Ref.~\cite{Bhattacharyya:2020sua}.
+It may be noted that up to $15 fm$ the dissipation of the nonlinear wave is not very drastic.
+The change in amplitude is faster in the beginning than later times.
+At later time the smaller propagation speed is also noticed.
+The slowing down of the dissipation can be understood from a comparison of the results displayed in Fig.~\ref{fig1}(c), Fig.~\ref{fig2}, Fig.~\ref{fig3}(a), and Fig.~\ref{fig3}(b).
+In Fig.~\ref{fig1}(c) and Fig.~\ref{fig2}, the amplitudes of the initial perturbations are taken to be different with the same value of the width, whereas in Fig.~\ref{fig1}(c), the amplitude is taken as $A=2$ and in Fig.~\ref{fig2} it is considered to be $A=4$.
+It is observed that with larger amplitude, the speed of propagation is larger, which is clearly seen in Fig.~\ref {fig2} (the result with $t=80$ fm provides better visibility).
 This is due to amplitude dependent propagation of nonlinear waves, a well known feature of the nonlinear propagation.
-So at latter times, with the decrease of amplitude due to dissipation, the propagation gets slower in all the cases.
+The nonlinear waves become slower as the amplitude reduces due to dissipation.